You can pout, you can cry, you can shout, but you will comply. Christmas in New Orleans is canceled.

 Jefferson Parish President Cynthia Lee-Sheng advised that her parish will keep Christmas on December 25th and will not impose any restrictions on Santa.

-“I certainly understand where the mayor is coming from and we back her decision, but Jefferson Parish will continue to do like we have always done, the exact opposite of whatever New Orleans does.
+“I certainly understand where the mayor is coming from and we respect her decision, but Jefferson Parish will continue to do like we have always done, the exact opposite of whatever New Orleans does.
 It makes my job that much easier when we know what they’re doing so we can go 180.”

 Lee-Sheng made clear to Neutral Ground News that she and her Council have been really, really good this year and that their decision for the parish to welcome St. Nick as usual, without complications and double the amount of milk and cookies left to make up for lost wages from other areas, should be noted for posterity.